Ixcatl/fables_novasophonia/docs/index.rst

 Landing
 *******

-Welcome to the documentation page for **Us Who Remain**, a tabletop role-playing game centered around animal people finding their way through a thriving but danger-fraught Renaissance world.
+Welcome to the documentation page for **Fables of Nova Sophonia**, a tabletop role-playing game set in a fantastical Renaissance world fraught with danger and animal people.

 Most core rules are derived from `the Unofficial Hollow Knight RPG <https://hkrpg-team.itch.io/hollow-knight-rpg>`__ and the fantastic folks working on it.
 Please check it out as well!